krisnova/kenv/bio.md

 Kris is relatively new as a public figure in technology, but has the battle scars and chops to support her ambition.
 Her history has been filled with overcoming obstacles, and using logic and reason to extinguish any roadblocks in her way.

-She has started focusing on public speaking circa 2017, and has great plans to move more into a public role in the near future.
+She has started focusing on public speaking circa 2017, and has great plans to move more into the space in the coming years.